Did you know that the very first original sodas were carbonated herbal drinks?

 The original root beer had sassafras and sarsaparilla, herbal medicines known to help with many ailments including indigestion, arthritis, and acne.

 Soda has definitely changed.
 The root beer of 1920 is very different from the root beer today.
-Now we don’t deal with cocaine and known drugs in our sodas, but the medicinal ingredients are long gone, replaced by sugar and colorants.
+Now we don’t deal with cocaine and known drugs in

 In fact, Harvard School of Public Health says excess soda consumption is playing a big role in the obesity epidemic.
 Their research shows that people who consume sugary drinks regularly -1 to 2 cans a day or more, have a 26% greater risk of developing type 2 diabetes.You can read about it here.